 - 10/27: “Mrs. B. Friedlander, of 518 Eighth avenue, was tendered a surprise party Sunday by the Ladies Aid society of the Rodef Sholem Hebrew congregation.
 The ladies gathered in large numbers and went to the Friedlaner home and took Mrs. Friedlander completely by surprise.
 Several pleasant hours were spent in social pass time and speech making and all had a good time.
 A nice lunch was served.”
 Why???

-- 10/27: “This evening the Ladies’ auxiliary of Rodef sholem will hold a ball in Casino hall, which will be largely attended is present indications count for anything.
+- 10/27: “This evening the Ladies’ auxiliary of Rodef Sholem will hold a ball in Casino hall, which will be largely attended is present indications count for anything.
 This ball will be one of the most important social events of the season by this organization this season and a pleasant time will be had.”
-Then the committee and officers are coped from the previous article, but with many more typos.
+Then the committee and officers are copied from the previous article, but with many more typos.

 - 10/28: “Casino hall was the scene of a most delightful dance last evening, held by the ladies auxiliary of Rodef Sholem.
 It was largely attended and was the third annual event of its kind held by the society.
 The program of dances was a splendid one.”